MinaProtocol/coda-automation/README.md

 For the purposes of this README we are assuming the following:
 - You have a configured AWS Account with credentials on your machine: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html
 - You have a configured Google Cloud Project with credentials on your machine: https://cloud.google.com/sdk/gcloud/reference/auth/login
+  After running `gcloud auth login` you also need `gcloud auth application-default login` to set up a .json creds file for terraform
 - You have Terraform `0.12.28` installed on your machine

   MacOS: